m-truong/m-truong/README.md

 I'm currently applying the skills I gained from General Assembly's Software Engineering Immersive bootcamp to continue to build projects and search for career opportunities.

-In my free time, I play tennis, run outdoors, and enjoy playing video games.
+In my free time, I play tennis 🎾, run outdoors 🏃🏻‍♂️, and enjoy playing video games 🕹.

 ---